stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 light entered the door at an upward angle, and I peered in to see if I could glimpse anything, but all in vain.
 Not even the roof was visible; and though I took a step or two inside after testing the floor with a staff, I dared not go farther.
 Moreover, for the first time in my life I experienced the emotion of dread.
-I began to realise how some of poor Klenze&rsquo;s moods had arisen, for as the temple drew me more and more, I feared its aqueous abysses with a blind and mounting terror.
+I began to realise how some of poor Klenze's moods had arisen, for as the temple drew me more and more, I feared its aqueous abysses with a blind and mounting terror.
 Returning to the submarine, I turned off the lights and sat thinking in the dark.
 Electricity must now be saved for emergencies.